-As part of the exhaust emission certification application set forth in 'California Exhaust Emission Standards and Test Procedures for 1995 and Later Small Off-Road Engines," adopted March 20, 1999, and last amended , a manufacturer shall include information regarding the application for certification for the model-year.
+As part of the exhaust emission certification application set forth in "California Exhaust Emission Standards and Test Procedures for 1995-2004 Small Off-Road Engines," adopted March 20, 1992, and last amended September 25, 2003, a manufacturer shall include information regarding the application for certification for the model-year.
 This additional information should list planned engine families and the projected dates when the applications will be submitted.
 The manufacturer's phase-in compliance plan for the Model Year should also be included.
 Any certification or testing issues that could delay the certification process of any fuel tank may be included in the exhaust emission certification application.
 Any updates to the manufacturer's certification plan should be submitted in a timely manner.
+Manufacturers can combine the exhaust and evaporative Letter of Intent together.